 Drawer".
-That is just no fun!
-They need to think and have to solve
+That is boring and no fun!
+The victim -- I mean -- the person needs to think and should have to solve

 puzzles along the way.

 What you want to do is make riddles and puzzles for them to solve.
 You can use things like inside jokes or past experiences to give them hints about where to go.
-But also, don't make them TOO complicated that they will get stuck for hours and never reach the party.
+But also, don't make the hints or puzzles TOO complicated or they could get stuck for hours and never reach the party!

 It is important to send them to places with meaning to them so you can easily create some riddles for them to solve.

 One of your "stops" is to a coffee shop you guys always go to.